-Authentic home cooking got easier, (and tastier) when I discovered La Morena food products.
 My husband loves authentic tasting Mexican food.
-He grew up in East Los Angeles and mexican food was a part of his upbringing and a staple of his diet.
+He grew up in East Los Angeles and Mexican food was a part of his upbringing and a staple of his diet.
 I grew up in Connecticut eating pizza and pasta, so I need a little help!

-Here is southern California, we are surrounded by great Latin food and authentic Mexican food.
-We don’t go out to eat too often so I try and replicate a true taste of Mexico in my home cooking.
+Here is Southern California, we are surrounded by great authentic Mexican food.
+We don’t go out to eat too often so I try and replicate his favorite foods at home.

 I love using a crock pot.
 Cooking food slowly is a flavorful, easy way to put good food on the table.
 Plus the aroma of the food cooking is wonderful.
 These Crock Pot Carnitas are spicy, and according to my husband, are two thumbs up!